cosmos/cosmos-sdk/docs/building-modules/keeper.md

 ## Implementing Methods

-`Keeper`s primarily expose getters and setters methods for the store(s) managed by their module.
+`Keeper`s primarily expose getter and setter methods for the store(s) managed by their module.
 These methods should remain as simple as possible and strictly be limited to getting or setting the requested value, as validity checks should have already been performed via the `ValidateBasic()` method of the [`message`](./messages-and-queries.md#messages) and the [`handler`](./handler.go) when `keeper`s' methods are called.

 Typically, a *getter* method will present with the following signature